saltict/availproject.github.io/docs/using-avail/use-cases-and-examples/validiums.md

 it is necessary to create _keyring_ _pair_ for the account that wants to send the data.
 This can be done with `keyring.addFromUri(secret)` which creates keyring pair via suri (the secret can be a hex string, mnemonic phrase or a string).
-After creating keyring pair, it is possible to send data availability transaction `availApi.tx.dataAvailability.submitData(data);` to the Avail network.
-Once transaction is included in the block it is possible to dispatch data root by creating transaction `availApi.tx.daBridge.tryDispatchDataRoot(destinationDomain, bridgeRouterEthAddress, header);` with the parameters:
+After creating keyring pair, it is possible to submit data in a transaction to the Avail network with `availApi.tx.dataAvailability.submitData(data);`.
+Once the transaction is included in an Avail block, it is possible to initiate the dispatch of the data root by creating a dispatch transaction `availApi.tx.daBridge.tryDispatchDataRoot(destinationDomain, bridgeRouterEthAddress, header);` with the parameters:

 `destinationDomain` Destination domain 1000.